Voting Process

 • Changing the number of nominated candidates for a regular Board seat to one

-• Changing the member voting process for regular Board seat to a “for/against” vote
+• Changing the member voting process for before regular Board seat to a “for/against” vote

 Some of the changes, such as the creation of a Member Leadership Advisory Council and International liaison role as well as the shift from the Nominating Committee to the Board Recruiting and Selection Committee, do not require member approval.

-No. ASAs who have been members for 5 years or more do not have the authority to vote on Bylaw amendments.
+No. ASAs who have been members for five years or more do not have the authority to vote on the Bylaws amendments.

 All Board members elected in 2025, including the President-Elect, will complete their full terms.
 Changes such as the reduction in Board size will be phased in over time, ensuring stability and continuity.